 Description

 CVE-2026-21987 is a high-severity vulnerability in Oracle VM VirtualBox versions 7.
 1. 14 and 7.
-2. 4 that allows a high-privileged attacker with local access to fully compromise the VirtualBox environment.
-Exploitation requires the attacker to already have high privileges on the host infrastructure where VirtualBox runs, but no user interaction is needed.
-Successful exploitation can lead to complete takeover of Oracle VM VirtualBox, impacting confidentiality, integrity, and availability, and potentially affecting other products due to scope change.
-The vulnerability has a CVSS 3.
-1 base score of 8.
-2, indicating significant risk.
+2. 4 that allows a high-privileged attacker with local access to the host infrastructure to compromise the VirtualBox environment.
+Exploitation can lead to full takeover of Oracle VM VirtualBox, impacting confidentiality, integrity, and availability, and potentially affecting additional products due to scope change.
+The vulnerability requires high privileges but no user interaction and has a CVSS score of 8.
+2. While no known exploits are currently in the wild, the ease of exploitation and potential impact make timely patching critical.
+European organizations using affected VirtualBox versions, especially in sectors relying heavily on virtualization, are at risk.

 AI-Powered Analysis